 Reproducible Health Data Science

-The development of technology to generate and analyse extremely large health datasets provides unprecedented opportunity to improve public health and clinical medical practices.
-Unfortunately, the complexity of these datasets accompanied by poor data science practices has contributed to a reproducibility crisis.
-The course will introduce participants to essential practices, skills and tools available for increasing reproducibility of their research.
+The development of technology to generate and analyse large, quantitative health datasets provides unprecedented opportunity to improve public health and clinical medical practices.
+Unfortunately, the analytical complexity of these datasets accompanied by poor data science practices has contributed to a reproducibility crisis.
+There is now a growing movement to improve practice in data science by integrating concepts, tools and strategies that are widely used in software engineering.
+This hands-on course will introduce participants to how these essential practices are now being used to improve reproducibility in research.
 Each practice, skill and tool will be introduced in lectures delivered by active data scientists at the MRC Integrative Epidemiology Unit (IEU) and the University of Bristol with a strong track record of both impactful and reproducible research.
+The course aims to demonstrate that reproducible research practices are accessible, will save time in the longer term, and will improve t

 Course profile